 Jurisdictional limitations, affirmative defences and exemptions

-Further, Sections 2 and 3 of the Act provide a list of anticompetitive conducts that are considered per se illegal and a list of behaviours that could be considered unlawful by the Argentine antitrust authorities.
+Further, Sections 2 and 3 of the Antitrust Law list anticompetitive conduct that is considered illegal per se and provides a list of behaviours that could be considered unlawful by the Argentine antitrust authorities.

-Additionally, it is important to highlight that the new Antitrust Law has adopted the effects doctrine, which implies that any act performed, or agreement signed abroad that has an effect, in Argentine territory can be challenged by the Argentine antitrust authorities.
-With regard to collusive practices, there does not need to be a formal and express agreement in place for the new Antitrust Law to be applicable; only an informal understanding between the parties involved in a cartel case is necessary.
+Additionally, it is important to highlight that the Antitrust Law has adopted the effects doctrine, which implies that any act performed or agreement signed abroad that has an effect in Argentine territory can be challenged by the Argentine antitrust authorities.
+With regard to collusive practices in a cartel case, for the Antitrust Law to be applicable, there does not need to be a formal and express agreement in place, merely an informal understanding between the parties involved.

-There are no exceptions expressly included in the new Antitrust Law regarding cartel cases.
-However, pursuant to Section 1 of the Act, the law does not forbid conduct that involves parties that do not have sufficient market power to damage (potentially or actually) the general economic interest.
+There are no exceptions expressly included in the Antitrust Law regarding cartel cases.
+However, pursuant to Section 1 of the Antitrust Law, there is no prohibition on conduct involving parties that do not have sufficient market power to damage (potentially or actually) the general economic interest.

-The new Antitrust Law has introduced a leniency programme into Argentina's antitrust system.
-From the outset, the authorities have supported the application and enforcement of a leniency programme and emphasise that it will help to encourage efficiency and transparency among markets and competitors.
-Added to that is the fact that clemency programmes have a preventive role.
+The Antitrust Law has introduced a leniency programme into Argentina's antitrust regime.
+From the outset, the authorities have supported the application and enforcement of a leniency programme and emphasise that it will help to encourage efficiency and transparency in markets and among competitors.
+In addition, clemency programmes play a preventive role.

 The aim of introducing a leniency programme is to facilitate the investigation of cartels.
-The programme that is included in the new Antitrust Law grants (1) full immunity to the first applicant as long as the applicant provides the authorities with significant evidence, (2) a reduction of between 20 per cent and 50 per cent of the fine imposed on other applicants, depending on the type of information and evidence provided for the analysis of the case, and (3) a supplementary benefit, known as leniency plus, consisting of a reduction by one-third of the fine or sanction that would otherwise have been imposed as a result of the petitioner's participation in the first conduct, if the petitioner reveals a second, different, cartel in the investigation.
+The programme included in the Antitrust Law grants (1) full immunity to the first applicant as long as the applicant provides the authorities with significant evidence, (2) a reduction of between 20 per cent and 50 per cent of the fine imposed on other applicants, depending on the type of information and evidence provided for assessment of the case, and (3) a supplementary benefit, known as leniency plus, consisting of a reduction by one third of the fine or sanction that would otherwise have been imposed as a result of the applicant's participation in the first conduct, if the applicant reveals the existence of a second, different, cartel in the course of the investigation.

-Further, to obtain full immunity, the petitioner must comply with the following conditions:
+Further, to obtain full immunity, the applicant must comply with the following conditions.
+The applicant must:

 - be the first of those involved in the conduct to apply and supply sufficient evidence;